-The Nova Scotia Department of Health and Wellness intends to apply for the "substantially similar" exemption order when PHIA comes into force as the application cannot be made until that time.
+The Nova Scotia Department of Health and Wellness intends to apply for the "substantially similar" exemption order as soon as the PHIA comes into force as the application cannot be made until that time.
 Based on what has happened in other jurisdictions, it is estimated that the review of the legislation and the granting of the order could take up to one year from the date of application.